 To complement this analysis, we examine whether cross-border UCITS funds are distributed in counties with a wider range of legal regimes.
-We measure range by the difference between the highest and lowest legal indices among the set of countries in which the fund is notified.
-Our analysis confirms that UCITS funds have a larger range than non-UCITS funds; however, the observed wider range is largely attributable to the fact that UCITS funds are more likely to be notified in countries with the highest legal standards; in other words, there is no difference between UCITS and non-UCITS funds in terms of countries with lowest standards but well in terms of countries with highest legal standards.
-This finding holds for equity as well as bond funds that are distributed internationally.
-This is consistent with the hypothesis that voluntary legal mechanisms are more likely to be chosen in countries with better legal environments.
+We measure range by the difference between the highest and lowest legal indices in the set of countries in which the fund is notified.
+Our analysis confirms that UCITS funds have a larger range than non-UCITS funds; however, the wider range observed is largely attributable to the fact that UCITS funds are more likely to be notified in countries with the highest legal standards.
+In other words, there is no difference between UCITS and non-UCITS funds in terms of the lowest-standard countries, but there is in terms of the countries with the highest legal standards, and this holds for internationally distributed equity as well as bond funds.
+This finding is consistent with the hypothesis that voluntary legal mechanisms are more likely to be chosen in countries with better legal environments.

-Overall, the data indicate voluntary investor protection is more likely to spread to countries with higher legal standards.
-In other words, voluntary investor protection mechanisms are not a substitute for poor laws in a country; rather, better legal conditions stimulate the voluntary adoption of investor protection mechanisms to protect investors over and above that which is the minimal requirement in a country.
-There are two possible explanations for this finding: (1) fund managers operating in countries with weak legal standards lose a greater proportion of insider benefits of not adopting stringent provisions of UCITS, and/or (2) UCITS is more easily enforced in countries with better laws.
-We do not find support for UCITS spreading to countries with any systematic difference in enforcement relative to the fund manager's home country.
-But we do find support for the importance of legal quality on substantive matters pertaining to creditor and anti-director rights.
-Therefore, we may infer that UCITS fund managers expand to stronger legal environments relative to non-UCITS funds since the comparative reduction on insider benefits is larger for a UCITS fund in a low legality country.
+Overall, the data indicate that voluntary investor protection is more likely to spread to countries with higher legal standards.
+In other words, voluntary investor protection mechanisms are not a substitute for poor laws in a country; rather, better legal conditions stimulate the voluntary adoption of investor protection mechanisms to protect investors over and above a country's minimum requirement.
+There are two possible explanations for this finding: (1) Fund managers operating in countries with weak legal standards lose a greater proportion of insider benefits by not adopting stringent provisions of the UCITS, and/or (2) the UCITS are more easily enforced in countries with better laws.
+We do not find evidence to support UCITS spreading to countries with any systematic difference in enforcement relative to the fund manager's home country, but we do find support for the importance of legal quality on substantive matters pertaining to creditor and anti-director rights.
+Therefore, we can infer that UCITS fund managers expand to stronger legal environments relative to non-UCITS funds, since the comparative reduction in insider benefits is greater for a UCITS fund in a country with weak legal standards.

 Our evidence is related to a large body of work on voluntary standards.
-For example, recent prior evidence indicates that the market rewards or values more highly firms that voluntarily adopt corporate governance standards beyond what is minimally acceptable in a country (Chhaochharia and Laeven, 2009).
-Similarly, there is evidence that corporate governance standards affect voluntary disclosure of strategic, non-financial and financial information (see, e.g., Eng and Mak, 2003, among numerous other studies).
-More generally, there is evidence that country level legal standards facilitate better corporate governance (La Porta et al., 1998, 2000).
-Martynova and Renneboog (2008) show that spillovers of corporate governance standards generate synergy values in cross-border M&As when target firms are located in countries with poor governance practices.
+For example, recent evidence indicates that the market rewards or values more highly firms that voluntarily adopt corporate governance standards beyond what is minimally acceptable in a country (Chhaochharia and Laeven, 2009).
+Similarly, there is evidence that corporate governance standards affect the voluntary disclosure of strategic, non-financial, and financial information (see, e.g., Eng and Mak, 2003).
+More generally, there is evidence that country-level legal standards facilitate better corporate governance (La Porta et al., 1998, 2000).
+Martynova and Renneboog (2008) show that spillovers of corporate governance standards generate synergy values in cross-border mergers and acquisitions when target firms are located in countries with poor governance practices.
 However, prior work has not considered whether a voluntary set of standards for governance is more or less likely to spread to countries with better legal environments.
-We believe it is worthwhile to know whether voluntary standards that firms or funds can opt into in one country and take to other parts of the world are complements or substitutes with country level legal protections.
+We believe it is worth knowing whether voluntary standards that firms or funds can opt in one country and take to other parts of the world are complements of or substitutes for country-level legal protections.